MicrosoftDocs/dataexplorer-docs/data-explorer/dealing-with-duplicates.md

     > [!NOTE]
     > Update policy extends the duration of ingestion since the data is filtered during ingestion and then ingested twice (to the `DeviceEventsAll` table and to the `DeviceEventsUnique` table).

 1. (Optional) Set a lower data retention on the `DeviceEventsAll` table to avoid storing copies of the data.
 Choose the number of days depending on the data volume and the length of time you want to retain data for troubleshooting.
-You can set it to `0d` days retention to save COGS and improve performance, since the data isn't uploaded to storage.
+You can set it to `0d` days retention to save COGS (cost of goods sold) and improve performance, since the data isn't uploaded to storage.

     ```kusto
     .alter-merge table DeviceEventsAll policy retention softdelete = 1d